willem4/fortran-workshop/docs/README-VS-Code.md

 - CMake IntelliSense (formatting, auto-complete in CMake configuration)
 - Python (helps with writing Python code for the output visualization scripts)

-CMake Tools may ask for a "CMake configure preset".
-Pick "ifx".
+CMake Tools will ask for a "CMake configure preset".
+Select:

+- On Windows, with Visual Studio installed: pick "windows_visual_studio_ifx".
+- On Linux, with Intel oneAPI Fortran Essentials installed: pick "linux_make_ifx

 ## Building and running